 It is the responsibility of the patient to book their appointments, which should be booked in every 6-12 months for adults and 3-6 months for children (depending on advice from the dentist).
 Should you not attend the practice in an 18-month period then the practice policy is that you are no longer an NHS patient and the practice may only see you on a private basis.

-All treatment must be paid for from your first visit.
+All treatment must be paid for from your first visit and must be paid in full before your final treatment appointment.
 If you are exempt from NHS charges, proof of your benefit must be seen prior to treatment.